Battle of Laodicea (1147): Background

-The German king, Conrad III, crossed Anatolia with his army.
-The German army was divided into two, one led by the German king himself, which had the knights and infantry, while the second force was led by Bishop and brother of the king, Otto of Freising which consisted of infantry and camp followers.
+German King Conrad III crossed Anatolia with his army.
+The German army was divided into two, one led by Conrad, which had the knights and infantry, and the second force led by brother of the king Bishop Otto of Freising, which consisted of infantry and camp followers.
 The second contingent was to take the coastal road.
-On October 25, 1147, the main German army led by the king was ambushed by the Seljuks at Dorylauem.
+On 25 October 1147 Conrad's division was ambushed by the Seljuks at Dorylauem.
 The German force was destroyed and the king was wounded, forcing him to retreat back to Byzantine lands.

 Battle

-The second German force took the coastal route through the Aegean Sea.
-They then turned to Alaşehir where they arrived at Meander River.
+Otto's division took the coastal route through the Aegean Sea.
+They turned to Alaşehir where they arrived at Meander River.
 The Germans did not have proper boats to cross the river, so they were forced to pass by themselves, which weakened and exhausted their forces.
-Weakened, they headed towards Laodicea up to Gediz River hoping to rest and gather supplies there.
+They headed towards Laodicea up to Gediz River hoping to rest and gather supplies there.
 However the Germans were ambushed by the Seljuks, inflicting heavy losses on them.
 Count Bernard of Carinthia was killed alongside the majority of his men.

 Otto was forced to retreat to the coast, marching towards Antalya.
 The Germans faced exhaustion, starvation, and thirst, forcing them to kill their horses and cattle.
-Seeing this, the Seljuks attacked them.
+Seeing this, the Seljuks attacked them again.
 Showing no sign of resistance, only a handful of men survived and reached Antalya.
-Otto reached Antalya and traveled to Jerusalem through the sea, while others slowly made their way to the Levant using coastal roads.
+Otto reached Antalya and traveled to Jerusalem by sea, while others slowly made their way to the Levant using coastal roads.